-10) Release Length: Measure the release length in order to gauge the extent to which the project adheres to the 'short release' XP practice.
-While there is no defined length for what qualifies a short release, XP advocates a maximum of 3 month release period.
+8) Release Length: Measure the release length in order to gauge the extent to which the project adheres to the 'short release' XP practice.
+While there is no defined length for what qualifies a short release, XP advocates a maximum of a three month release period.